 “This will deliver substantial sustainability improvements by taking literally thousands of trucks off the road.”

-Through examining HFG’s responsible outlook, it becomes apparent how continual technological innovation is leveraged to maintain and achieve the company’s agenda.
+Through examining Hilton Foods Group’s responsible outlook, it becomes apparent how continual technological innovation is leveraged to maintain and achieve the company’s agenda.

 “We look at HFG today primarily as an international food manufacturing automated logistics and technology company,” McEntee states.